 Baby Nap/Toddler Play and Snack

 Your newborn will need to go back down again in the afternoon.
-This is another excellent opportunity to spend some time with your toddler without the baby.
+This is another excellent opportunity to spend time with your toddler without the baby.
 Make sure to get your toddler a snack and do something fun.

 Around 4 p.m.